-The credit risk with respect to interest receivable and dividends receivable is considered to be negligible.
+The credit risk with respect to interest receivable, dividends receivable and subscription of units receivable is considered to be negligible.
 All transactions are done through approved brokers.
 The risk of default is considered minimal as securities sold are delivered only once the broker has made payment, whereas payment on a purchase is made to the broker only once the securities have been delivered.
 The trade will fail if either party defaults on its obligation.